 Substantially all of the employees of the Hospital are members of the Healthcare of Ontario Pension Plan (the "Plan"), which is a multi-employer defined benefit pension plan available to all eligible employees of the participating members of the Ontario Hospital Association.
-Contributions to the Plan made during the year by the Hospital on behalf of its employees amounted to \$50,890 (2018 - \$49,517) and are included in the non-consolidated statement of operations.
+Contributions to the Plan made during the year by the Hospital on behalf of its employees amounted to \$56,915 (2018 - \$54,992) and are included in the consolidated statement of operations.

-Pension expense is based on Plan management's best estimates, as determined in consultation with its actuaries, of the amount required to provide a high level of assurance that benefits will be fully represented by fund assets at retirement.
+In consultation with its actuaries, pension expense is based on Plan management's best estimates, of the amount required to provide a high level of assurance that benefits will be fully represented by fund assets at retirement, as provided by the Plan.
 The funding objective is for employer contributions to the Plan to remain a constant percentage of employees' contributions.

 Variances between actuarial funding estimates and actual experience may be material and any differences are generally to be funded by the participating members.
-The most recent actuarial valuation of the Plan as at December 31, 2017 indicates the plan is fully funded.
+The most recent triennial actuarial valuation of the Plan as at December 31, 2017 indicates the plan is fully funded.